 Teach Your Teen How to Think Smart and Stay Safe on the Road

-According to NHTSA, about 10% of all teen drivers involved in fatal crashes in recent years were distracted at the time of the crash.
+According to NHTSA, research has found that dialing a phone number while driving increases your teen’s risk of crashing by six times, and texting while driving increases the risk by 23 times.
 Distracted driving can be texting and talking on the cell phone, or eating, applying makeup, or changing the radio station.

 Share this fact sheet on alcohol and driving with your teenagers and make sure they know the consequences of breaking your State laws on drunk and drugged driving.